 Contact Neigbourly in the first instance.
 We may ask you to contact your partner store if it is something that can best be resolved locally.

+At present, registered charities and community interest companies (CICs) are eligible to fundraise on Neighbourly via individual giving.
 Once you’ve published your Neighbourly page, log in and click the pencil icon to enter Edit mode.
-Complete the Individuals donations section then click Connect to Stripe.
+Complete the Individual donations section then click Connect to Stripe.

 Set up an account with our third-party payment provider, Stripe, so that we can securely transfer (or refund) any money donated.
 Our team will then need to approve your application, which normally takes around three working days.

 Neighbourly will check information found at https://www.gov.uk/find-charity-information.
 We'll also use additional sources of publicly-available information.
 We reserve the right to withdraw fundraising approval from a charity at any time.